 Meanwhile, in India, civilian leaders began to push for an early war with Pakistan on April 1971.
 General Sam Manekshaw, the Indian army's Chief of Staff, refused this proposition and stated that, he feared an imminent Chinese attack over the mountains to be a factor.
 General Manekshaw advised Indira.
 Gandhi to wait till the winter season, when the Himalayan Mountain passes would be frozen, at which point India could have a free hand in East Pakistan.
-China figured large in Indian calculations.
-At this historical moment, India was one of the few states supporting Bangladeshi Independence; the Arab countries remained latently hostile to the idea of the breaking up of Pakistan, and, the PRC was stringently critical of India and announced that the cause of the Bangladeshi refugee crisis was the Indian state.
-In India and announced that the right to do whatever it might need to do within its territorial boundary.
+China figured large in Indian calculations.182 At this historical moment, India was one of the few states supporting Bangladeshi Independence; the Arab countries remained latently hostile to the idea of the breaking up of Pakistan, and, the PRC was stringently critical of India and announced that the cause of the Bangladeshi refugee crisis was the Indian state.183 In their private conversations, Nixon and Kissinger believed that India was the aggressor and that Pakistan had the right to do whatever it might need to do within its territorial boundary.
 Meanwhile, Yahya Khan clandestinely established networks with China for the U.S. to send diplomatic emissaries.
-In May 1971, during the ethnic cleansing in Bangladesh, Nixon wrote a warm letter to Yahya, and it was decided that Kissinger would visit China from Pakistan in between July 9-11, 1970.
-In 1970.
+In May 1971, during the ethnic cleansing in Bangladesh, Nixon wrote a warm letter to Yahya, and it was decided that Kissinger would visit China from Pakistan in between July 9-11, 1970.184